3UU/wordpress-shariff-wrapper/shariff/readme.txt

 A: Please have a look at the status section of the plugin options page.
 It states wether share counts are enabled and if there is a problem with the cache directory.
 Please also keep in mind that the plugin has a minimum refresh time of 60 seconds.

 = Q: Why can't I change the TTL to a smaller / bigger value? =
 A: The time to live (TTL) value determines, if a share count of a post or page gets refreshed when someone visits this specific page / post of your blog.
 Too small values create too much useless traffic, too high values negate the goal of motivating visitors to also share a post.
-The value can be adjusted betweeen 60 and 7200 seconds.
+The value can be adjusted between 60 and 7200 seconds.

 = Q: I get the Facebook API error message "request limit reached" =
 A: Facebook has a rate limit of 600 requests per 600 seconds per IP address.
-Especially in shared hosting enviroments many domains share the same IP address and therefore the same limit.
+Especially in shared hosting environments many domains share the same IP address and therefore the same limit.
 To avoid this you can try to raise the TTL value or provide a Facebook App ID and Secret.
 Google "facebook app id secret" will provide many guides on how to get these.

 = Q: How can I change the position of all buttons =
 A: Have a look at the alignment options in the admin menu or checkout the